 Course.
 I could be blowing this up again.
 You could look at my mom’s email (where she quits) as a sweet letter.
 She’s letting me know that I’m free now, to go off on my journey.
 All my pain gets to wash away with her as she abandons my life.

 Luckily for me, I still had the phone number of my mom’s friend Rose.
 If you haven’t read my Mother’s day short story, then let me just tell you, that after I kicked my mom out of my house, my mom had her friend Rose shame-text me for being such a bad son.
-Back then I wondered how Rose even got my phone number, but now I know that my mom had given it to her.
-I already transcribed some of what Rose spat at me (in that short story) when my mom returned to get her remaining stuff.
-A few days after kicking her out.
+Back then, I wondered how Rose even got my phone number, but now I know that my mom had given it to her.

 Last night, when I couldn’t get my mom to talk to me, I decided to send Rose a link to my short story.
 I wanted her to have to read what my stepdad did to me.
 I wanted her to feel bad for how her insensitive texts (her righteous fervor) had made me want to kill myself.